 The practice of the future must look beyond its long term, lease locked locations and into one of a virtual studio encompassing all of our fantastic locations whether they be fixed studios, home studios, coffee shops, etc.

-The work we can do whilst in home studios isn’t just resigned to the administrative type tasks we can design, develop and create whist working across a geographically dispersed team.
+The work we can do whilst in home studios isn’t just resigned to the administrative-type tasks – we can design, develop and create whilst working across a geographically dispersed team.
 Our tools and systems allow all of this to happen.

-Face to face still has its huge benefits and is a very enjoyable and often necessary form of communication and we should look to provide both options – studios where the team can come together with each other, clients and consultants when they want or need to in order to be creative
+Face to face still has its huge benefits and is a very enjoyable and often necessary form of communication, and we should look to provide both options – studios where the team can come together with each other, and welcome clients and consultants when they want or need to, in order to be creative.

-We should lead in this space, our attitude and success should scream out to the industry that this works and can be better don’t be bullied in conversations that start ‘when are you going back……..’ we’re not going back we’re going forward and explain our approach.
+We should lead in this space, our attitude and success should scream out to the industry that this works, and can be better – don’t be bullied in conversations that start ‘when are you going back……..’ – we’re not going back, we’re going forwards and explain our approach.

 We have seen a huge uplift in communication during this last three months with our teams interacting more than ever before, we’ve learned much more about each other and whilst being further apart, have actually come closer together.